Classical and Quantum Mechanics via Lie algebras: Representations of the Heisenberg algebra

-If $V_\lambda \neq 0$, i.e., if it contains a nonzero vector, then $\lambda$ is an eigenvalue of $n$, and any nonzero $\psi\in V_\lambda$ is a corresponding eigenvector.
+where the Hilbert space $\ol \Hz$ is the closure of $\Hz$.
+If $V_\lambda$ is nontrivial, it contains a nonzero vector, $\lambda$ is an eigenvalue of $n$, and any nonzero $\psi\in V_\lambda$ is a corresponding eigenvector.
 Thus the nonzero Verma modules are just the eigenspaces of the eigenvalues of $n$.
 Since we consider here only unitary representations where * is the adjoint, this implies that

 is real and nonnegative.
 Noting that in general $n$ is Hermitian, we now make the slightly stronger assumption that $n$ is self-adjoint as a densely defined operator of the Hilbert space $\ol\Hz$.
 Then the spectral theorem implies that the infimum